-In addition to microcephaly, other birth defects have been detected in fetuses and infants who had the Zika virus before birth.
-These include eye defects, hearing loss, and impaired growth.
-Researchers are still collecting data to better understand how Zika infection impacts mothers and their children.
+In addition to microcephaly, other birth defects have been detected in babies infected with Zika virus.
+These include curved joints, eye defects, hearing loss, and impaired growth.
+Not all babies born with congenital Zika infection will be born with all of these problems.
+Some babies may be healthy, but others who are born healthy at birth may later have slowed head growth resulting in microcephaly.
+Researchers are still collecting data to better understand how Zika infection impacts babies.

 For pregnant women

-- Avoiding travel to a country or region with Zika transmission.
+- Avoid travel to a country or region with Zika transmission.

-- Avoiding unprotected sex if your partner (regardless of gender) traveled to a country with Zika.
+- Avoid unprotected sex if your partner (regardless of gender) traveled to a country with Zika.
 Use condoms or abstain from sex until the baby is born.

-It’s not clear when in pregnancy the infection might cause harm to the fetus, so pregnant women should avoid possible exposure to Zika during their entire pregnancy.
+We are still unsure when in pregnancy the infection might cause the most harm to the fetus, so pregnant women should avoid possible exposure to Zika during their entire pregnancy.